gadlakha/USC-Course-Notes/CSCI 572 Information Retrival/mid-term summary.md

 * Vector space models (statistical/algebraic)
 * Probabilistic models

 ## Term Weights: Inverse Document Frequency
-idfi = inverse document frequency of term i,
+* idfi = inverse document frequency of term i,
-           = log2 (N/ df i)
-             (N: total number of documents)
-An indication of a term’s discrimination power
+           = log2 (N/ df i)  (N: total number of documents) An indication of a term’s discrimination power
 * A typical combined term importance indicator is tf-idf weighting
-* Collection frequency of term is the number of times term t appears in the collection of documents, counting multiple appearances.
+* Define: Collection frequency of term is the number of times term t appears in the collection of documents, counting multiple appearances.
+* Does idf has effect on ranking of one term query?
-* No. idf can be used to set different weights for some terms that have different document frequency.
+- No. idf can be used to set different weights for some terms that have different document frequency.
 But if there is only one term, then the term frequency can determine its ranking, no matter what the term's document frequency is.
 * td-idf: The weight of a term for a document can be determined by its term frequency in this document combined with the term's inverse document frequency.
-* Wij =  tfij .idfi  =  (1 + log tfij )* log2 (N/ dfi)
+* Wij =  tfij.idfi  =  (1 + log tfij )* log2 (N/ dfi)
+* Given a query q, then we score the query against a document d using the formula
+* Score (q, d) = ∑( tf.idft,d) where t is  in q ∩ d；(t,d) is the 角标of idf

 ## A similarity measure
 * is a function that computes the degree of similarity between two vectors
 ## Cosine Similarity Measure Normalized
 * 公式：

 ##  P(LCS(C1,C2))
 * THE probablity of the lowest common  subsumer(ancseter) of word c1 and c2

 # Duplication
 ## De-Duplication